HwWobbe/TW5.github.io/README.md

 * re-try local syncs
 <hr>

-* Found a file, but its "too big ( @4.5 mB ) to be shown, just now".
+* Found a file, but it's "too big ( @4.5 mB ) to be shown, just now".
 Subsequent Delete attempts failed, until being followed by a Commit.
 * There seemed to be an issue with fileType, as well.
 * Check some other Users' areas to see if there is a preferred fileType
 * androidEditsFail
 * compare to the fileName for Reid @ Dg:_280
+* consider forking a working subSite

 Resolved: